All Episodes

 That's been their rationalization.

-Europe does it, the rest of the world does it, the civilized world does it.
+The rest of the world does it.

 The response should have been, yeah, look what happened.

-But instead we march to that same drum.
+But instead, we march to that same drum.

-You're essentially saying that we're going broke, and it's going to be uglier than we imagine on the way down unless we do something about it.
+You're essentially saying that we're going broke and it's going to be uglier than we imagine on the way down unless we do something about it.

-That that that that number almost can't be true.
+That number almost can't be true.

 In other words, these are government officials.